 People inevitably choose to travel the shortest distance and the two direct routes shown terminating at the ASDA bridge should be taken as the target routes to enable people to move quickly and easily between the two locations.

-The footpath terminating at Savile Road provides an intriguing piece of Victorian architecture.
-This route was sufficiently heavily used by pedestrians in the past to justify building the walkway out over the river...
+This stretch provides an intriguing example of Victorian architecture and evidence that: 'where there's a will there's a way'..
+This route was sufficiently heavily used by pedestrians in the past to justify building the walkway out over the river with some attractive cast iron handrails..

 ..then bringing them up to street level with these steps.